OwenKelvin/mini-netflix/README.md

 # MiniNetflix

-This is a mini-netflix web application with Angular
+This is a mini-netflix web application with Angular.

+A preview of the finished product is available at [https://mini-netflix-owenkelvin.netlify.com](https://mini-netflix-owenkelvin.netlify.com).
+The Backend is hosted can also be viewed at [https://owen-kelvin-mini-netflix.herokuapp.com](https://owen-kelvin-mini-netflix.herokuapp.com/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.